jhofseth/QED-Vacuum-Thrust-Control/README.md

 **Key parameter:**
 - `k`: Scaling factor for MADA amplification (default `200.0` for ~200x vs. single magnet; may need to be set up to `529`)

-### Lockheed Martin Skunk Works’ Implementation of MADA in a Midsize CIA Air Branch Saucer-Shaped Mothership
+### Lockheed Martin Skunk Works' Implementation of MADA in a Midsize CIA Air Branch Saucer-Shaped Mothership

 See [Observational Insights](docs/insights.md).